JULIAN M C SCOTT ARTIST

 Founder member of ‘Artery’, an organisation set up to organise temporary and 'pop-up' exhibition venues in and around the City of Bristol.

-Former Scheme Advisor and External Examiner: Foundation Studies in Art & Design for the Awarding Body Consortium where I examined at various institutions across the South and Southwest of England including City of Bath College and the University of Portsmouth..
+Former Scheme Advisor and External Examiner for Foundation Studies in Art & Design for the Awarding Body Consortium..

 Selected Solo and Group Exhibitions: